-No. Individuals who have been a confirmed case of monkeypox in the current outbreak are NOT recommended to receive the monkeypox vaccine at this time.
+No. Individuals who have been a confirmed case of mpox in the current outbreak are NOT recommended to receive the mpox vaccine at this time.

 What is the definition of moderately to severely immunocompromised?

-Please see Appendix A of the Monkeypox Vaccine (Imvamune®) Guidance for Health Care Providers document for the full definition of moderately to severely immunocompromised.
+Please see Appendix A of the Mpox Vaccine (Imvamune®) Guidance for Health Care Providers document for the full definition of moderately to severely immunocompromised.

 Who can get a second dose of Imvamune®?

 Imvamune® should be offered as a two-dose primary series for individuals currently eligible for pre-exposure vaccination and to individuals that received post-exposure vaccination and have ongoing exposure risks.
 The first and second dose should be at least 28 days apart.